codurance/site/_posts/2016-04-04-code-smells-part-II.md

 #### Switch Statements

 This case is simple to identify: we have a switch case.
-But you should consider a smell too if you find a sequence of ifs. (that's a switch case in disguise).
+But you should consider it a smell too if you find a sequence of ifs. (that's a switch case in disguise).
-Why switch statements are bad?
-Because when a new condition is added, you have to find all the switch code and modify it.
+Why are switch statements bad?
+Because when a new condition is added, you have to find every occurrence of that switch case.
-As a rule of thumb, when you see a switch statement you should think of polymorphism.
+So while reading this post to give me his opinion, [David](https://twitter.com/DHatanian) asked me: and what happens if I encapsulate the switch into a method, is it acceptable then?
+That's really a good question...
+If your switch case is only used to "take care" of one behaviour and that's it, then why not use a method that encapsulates that behaviour.
+Remember identifying a code smell doesn't mean that you have to get always ride of it: it's a trade of.
+But if you have several places in your code with the switch and each of then has a different behaviour, definitely you would need to look at it since this different behaviour needs a proper "home" to be in.
+As a rule of thumb, you should think of polymorphism when you find yourself in this situation.
 There are two refactoring techniques that we can apply here:

  - **_Replace Type Code with Subclasses_**
    This technique consists of creating subclasses for each type of your switch, putting the behaviour in this classes.
  - **_Replace Type Code With Strategy_**
    Similar to the above one, in this case, you should make use of one of the patterns: [State](https://en.wikipedia.org/wiki/State_pattern) or [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern).

+So when to use one or the other?
+If the **_Type Code_** does not change the behaviour of a class you can use the **_Subclasses_** technique.
+Separating each behaviour in it's appropriated subclass will enforce the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and make the code more readable in general.
+And if you need to add another case, you just need to add a new class to your code without having to modify any other code.
+So you apply the [Open/Close Principle](https://en.wikipedia.org/wiki/Open/closed_principle).
+You should use the Strategy approach when the **_Type Code_** affects the behaviour of your classes.
+If you're changing the state of the class, fields and many other actions then you should use the [State Pattern](https://en.wikipedia.org/wiki/State_pattern). if only affects how you select a behaviour of the class then the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is your man.

 #### Temporary Field

-This case occurs when we are calculating some big algorithm that needs several amount of inputs.
-Creating this fields in the class makes then have no value most of the times because they are just used for this specific calculation.
+This case occurs when we are calculating some big algorithm that needs several input variables.
+Creating these fields in the class has no value most of the times because they are just used for this specific calculation.
+And this can be dangerous too because you have to be sure you reinitialize then before you start the next computation.
 Here the best refactoring technique is to use **_Replace Method with Method Object_**, wich will extract the method into a separate class.
 Then you can split the method into several methods within the same class.

 #### Refused Bequest